bilalobe/Opossum/README.md

 - 🦝 Opossum-themed content generation
 - 😊 Contextual emoji integration
 - ✨ Special highlighting for opossum-related terms
-- 🔌 RESTful API for integration with the outer world
+- 🔌 GraphQL API for integration with other services

 ## Architecture